Cloud9-ine/E-Voting_SPC/README.md

    Stop the program in terminal by using Ctrl+C.

-5. Run these commands to change the file permission of the following.
+4. Run these commands to change the file permission of the following.

        $ chmod 755 database_helper.py
        $ chmod 755 etovucca

+5. Run this command to initialization the database, you can always use this to flush the content and rebuild the database.

+       $ make initdb

 6. Now you can start your application through this command again,